-Our management, including our Chief Executive Officer and Chief Financial Officer, evaluated our "internal control over financial reporting" as defined in Exchange Act Rule 13a-15(f) to determine whether any changes in our internal control over financial reporting occurred during the fiscal quarter ended May 31, 2020 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-Based on that evaluation, there were no changes in our internal control over financial reporting during the fiscal quarter ended May 31, 2020 that have materially affected, or are reasonably likely to materially affect.
-We implemented May 31, 2020 that have materially affected, or are reasonably likely to materially affect our internal control over financial reporting.
+Our management, including our Chief Executive Officer and Chief Financial Officer, evaluated our "internal control over financial reporting" as defined in Exchange Act Rule 13a-15(f) to determine whether any changes in our internal control over financial reporting occurred during the fiscal quarter ended August 31, 2020 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Based on that evaluation, there were no changes in our internal control over financial reporting during the fiscal quarter ended August 31, 2020 that have materially affected, or are reasonably likely to materially affect our internal control over financial reporting.
 We implemented internal controls to ensure we adequately evaluated our agreements and properly assessed the impact of ASC 842 on our financial statements to facilitate our adoption of it on December 1, 2019.
 There were no material changes to our internal control over financial reporting due to the adoption of ASC 842.